mrshll1001/ocds-sample-frameworks-data/README.md

 The framework is now established, and call-offs may now be made.

 ### Making direct call-offs (Contract)
-A direct call-off from a framework agreement occurs when goods or services are procured directly from a supplier on an existing framework agreement without any further competition.
-For example a framework may be established to supply an office with stationery and a direct call-off may be made to purchase items from this.

 Following the establishment of the framework agreement, Glasgow now make a direct call-off to Supplier 1.
 A release is made with the appropriate release metadata:
 > **Release metadata**
 > The release for the direct call-off has the following metadata.